danielecapo/sfont/README.md

 At the moment it can be used to read and write fonts in the UFO format.
 It can (but it is not tested in a serious way) read from UFO 2 and UFO 3, covert UFO 2 to UFO 3 and UFO 3 to UFO 2.

-It can export the font in a minimal type1 plain text format that can be used by the last version of the AFDKO to produce an otf font file, or converted in a pfa format with the command type1 (available with AFDKO).
+It can export the font in a minimal type1 plain text format that can be used by AFDKO to produce an otf font file, or converted in a pfa format with the command type1 (available with AFDKO), however, this is no longer necessary since the latest version (september 2013) AFDKO supports UFOs.

 Once 'loaded' the font is represented in Racket struct and drawn in the REPL.